ashisherc/hydexo/docs/user.md

 ### Enable pages ###

-Tranquilpeak provides you 3 pages to display all posts title and date by tags, by categories, by date and an about page.
+Hydexo provides you 3 pages to display all posts title and date by tags, by categories, by date and an about page.
 To enable one of this pages, read following step.

 #### Enable all-categories page